tcltk/tcl/doc/markdown/regsub.md

 : Upper-case characters in *string* will be converted to lower-case before matching against *exp*;  however, substitutions specified by *subSpec* use the original unconverted form of *string*.

 [-start]{.lit} [index]{.arg}
 : Specifies a character index offset into the string to start matching the regular expression at.
-The *index* value is interpreted in the same manner as the *index* argument to **string index**.
+The *index* value is interpreted in the same manner as the *index* argument to [string index][string].
 When using this switch, "^" will not match the beginning of the line, and \A will still match the start of the string at *index*. *index* will be constrained to the bounds of the input string.

 [-|-]{.lit}
 : Marks the end of switches.
 The argument following this one will be treated as *exp* even if it starts with a **-**.

 If *varName* is supplied, the command returns a count of the number of matching ranges that were found and replaced, otherwise the string after replacement is returned.
-See the manual entry for **regexp** for details on the interpretation of regular expressions.
+See the manual entry for [regexp] for details on the interpretation of regular expressions.

 # Examples